SEO Basics

 • Meta Descriptions should be kept to 155-160 characters, longer descriptions may get cut off.

-• The description should be concise, relevant and compelling with the goal of encouraging people to click on the link.
+• The description should be concise, relevant and compelling with the goal of encouraging people to use the link.

-• Your page should have only one H1 tag.
-This is typically the title of your page.
+• Your page should have only one H1.
+This typically matches the title of your page.

-• Follow a hierarchical order for your headings and subheadings within the content with the use of heading tags H2 - H6.
+• Follow a hierarchical order for your headings and subheadings within the content with the use of headings H2 - H6.

-• Do not skip a heading tag.
+• Do not skip a heading level.
 For example: H1 cannot be followed by an H3 without the use of H2.

 • While large images have great quality, the file size of an image impacts the page load speed which is also a ranking factor.
 Ensure that your images are below 200kb without compromising the quality.
 You can test your page load speeds using the PageSpeed insights tool available.

-• Include alternative text (alt text, Image Description) for all the images.
+• Include alternative text (alt text, Image Description) for all images.
 This will assist screen readers in interpreting the image.
+Do not use words like "image", "screenshot" or "photo" in the description.
+Just describe the contents as needed within the context of the page.

 • Use descriptive keywords for the image filename.
 Name the image with hyphen-separated words.

-Do not use generic link text like “Click here”.
-Use link text that is relevant and descriptive on what the user would expect when they visit the hyperlinked page.
+Use link text that is relevant and descriptive of what the user would expect when they visit the hyperlinked page.
 Descriptive links improve SEO and also add value to your users.

 A sitemap ensures that all the pages of your website are discoverable by search engines.
-This is usually an xml file consisting of all the pages that you would like to be found by search engines.
+This is usually an XML file consisting of all the pages that you would like to be found by search engines.
 Exclude the pages in your sitemap that you don’t want indexed.
-Sitemaps can be submitted using Google Search Console and must be updated regularly with addition of any new pages to your site.
+Sitemaps can be submitted to Google Search Console and must be updated regularly as pages are added to, removed from, or renamed on your site.